Social Media Guidelines & Policies

 - Quality over quantity!
 Uninteresting content will hurt you, especially on Facebook (whose complex filters will start to hide your posts).
 Only post when you have something worthwhile to say that you think will resonate with your audience.

-- Look at your audience's engagement to strike the right balance of content.
+- Look at your audience's engagement with your content to strike the right balance.
 (Which of your posts get the most likes, comments, and shares?)

 - If you can, monitor sites throughout the day, over the weekend, and after business hours.
 Make sure the person doing this has approval from their supervisor to work outside regular hours.